 Dele cried, sorrow and horror pushing him to the brink of insanity.
 Only yesterday he had gone to sleep on his bed, in his house.
 He had no idea how the man got him tied to a chair in a windowless room that reeked of disinfectant, blood, and his own urine.
 He would die and nobody would even know where his body was.

 The pain woke him.
-It spread from his head like a sinus headache then raced down his torso.
+It spread from his head like migraine then raced down his torso.
 Groaning, Dele blinked an eye open.

 “Welcome back.
 That took a while.”

 The doctor was seated in front of Dele, a threaded needle in his left hand.
 Fresh horror cleared his cloudy mind.
 What now?